arshpreet520/Arshpreet/README.md

 Civil engineering
 # Day1
 ## 30th of july
-My first day in GNDEC started with path and shabad kirtan in college's gurudwara sahid.
+My first day in GNDEC was started with path an kirtan at college's gurudwara sahib.
 The atmosphere was calm and filled with position vibes.
+Raggi singh did very melodious kirtan at gurudwara sahib.
+After ardas we took our refreshment.
-The raggi singh was performing very good kirtan.
-After ardas we got refreshment and then we arrived in the college's auditorium. we waited for 15 minutes and after that principal sir and cheif guest entered into auditorium.
-First speech was given by principal sir, they told us college history and previous performance of college.
-Then chief guest maheshinder singh president of Nanakana sahib trust came on stage.
-They told us brief history of college.
-They shares his life experience with us.
-After lunch break, we took a round of our labs and some information about our courses.
+According to schedule, Our next session was at college's auditorium.
+We wait for 15 minutes, then principal sir and chief guest S. Maheshinder singh grewal entered in auditorium.
+The first speech was given by principal sir.
+Principal sir told us background and achievements of our college.
+Then Maheshinder singh grewal came on stage .
+He told us political background of college and experience of his life.
+After lunch break, We visit our course related labs and overview of 4 years of our course.
 # Day 2
 ## 1st august 2025